sehri18/sehri18/README.md

-- 👋 Hi, I’m Sehrish a Mobile App Developer!
+- 👋 Hi, I’m Sehrish a Software Developer!
 - 👀 I’m interested in Android, Kotlin and Java!
 - 🌱 I’m currently super enthusiatic about learning new technologies and languages in the Android world.
 - 🌌 In the past year I have been advancing my Kotlin skills!